UtrechtUniversity/src-python-example/README.md

 - `shapely`
 - `fiona`

 ## Scenario 1: Python Workbench Desktop

-### Step 1: Clone the repository
+### Step 1: Clone the repository, save it on storage

+We will save this example repository, which also contains the data, on the workspace's permanent storage data.
+In many real-life cases, your data and code will live in separate locations.
+In that case, it makes sense to save the data, but not the code, on a permanent storage unit.

+Steps:

-Open a terminal
+- Open a terminal.
-Navigate to the right folder
+- You will find your storage unit in the `/data` folder, so go there: `cd /data`
+- `ls` to find out the exact name of your storage unit.
+  * it will be something like `my_storage`, depending on the name you provided when creating the unit.
+- Enter the storage directory with: `cd my_storage`.

+Now:

 ```
 git clone https://github.com/UtrechtUniversity/src-python-example.git